sorbet/sorbet/website/docs/lsp-typed-level.md

 like Hover to work.
 For example, from the table we can infer that hovering over a constant literal in a `# typed: false` file will show information about that constant, but that hovering over a local variable will not.

+But for that second set of requests (e.g., Find All References and Rename Symbol), the "Works in `# typed: false`" column indicates whether the results will include **usages** in `# typed: false` files (in addition to whatever was under the cursor initiating the request).
+For example, Find All References on a constant literal will find all usages of the constant, even references in `# typed: false` files.
+But Find All References on a method definition will only find calls to that method in `# typed: true` or higher files.

 ## Why choose to disable certain editor features?